briangonzalez/jquery.pep.js/README.md

             obj.forceStop()                 // ... force the object to stop

-_Check out the demo over [here](http://pep.briangonzalez.org/demo/), and view the source for more tips 'n tricks._
+_Check out the demos over [here](http://pep.briangonzalez.org/demo/), and view the source for more tips 'n tricks._